July 10-11, 2014

-Innovations for Poverty Action, the Abdul Latif Jameel Poverty Action Lab (J-PAL), and the Ministry of National Education and Literacy of Burkina Faso are hosting a conference focused on education in Francophone West Africa.
-The event will share the results of rigorous evaluations, stimulate discussion on priority actions to improve the quality of learning, and provide an opportunity for decisionmakers to the see the potential of impact assessments in order to stimulate a new phase of research on education in Burkina Faso and other Francophone West countries.
+Innovations for Poverty Action, the Abdul Latif Jameel Poverty Action Lab (J-PAL), and the Ministry of National Education and Literacy of Burkina Faso hosted a conference focused on education in Francophone West Africa.
+The event shared the results of rigorous evaluations, stimulated discussion on priority actions to improve the quality of learning, and provided an opportunity for decisionmakers to the see the potential of impact assessments in order to stimulate a new phase of research on education in Burkina Faso and other Francophone West countries.

 For more information click here.

 McCourt School of Public Policy, Georgetown University

 We are at an exciting phase in understanding how to bring research results to scale.